PRAYER ASSIGNMENTS for July 19-31, 2011

 14-16 Iran:

-, made over 30 years ago, have yet to
+The many promises of the Islamic Revolution, made over 30 years ago, have yet to

 materialize.
 The peace and prosperity that strict adherence to Islam was supposed to